Anionic Softener

 - Exhaust Method (Jigger / Winch)

-Advantages And Disadvantages Of Anionic Softener:
+Advantages And Disadvantages Of Anionic Softener

 The advantages and disadvantages of an anionic softener are given below.

-Advantages Of Anionic Softener:
+Advantages Of Anionic Softener

-- Anionic softener is compatible with direct dyes, optical brightener, starch, resigns etc.
+- Anionic softener is compatible with direct dyes, optical brightener, starch, resigns, etc.

-Disadvantages Of anionic Softener:
+Disadvantages Of anionic Softener

-- Therefore, it gives poor softness.
+- Therefore, it has poor softness.

-Uses of Anionic Softener:
+Uses of Anionic Softener

 Anionic softener is used in the following cases.